Every year, students, faculty and staff contact Counseling Services concerned about individuals in distress.

 It is important for everyone to know there are resources on campus to support you should this situation occur.
 Counseling Services are available to help both students in distress, and people in contact with those individuals.
 Below you will find a discussion of options on how to deal with someone in distress and a list of common signs of distress.

 Friends, roommates, classmates, and floor mates are frequently in the most direct position to identify students in distress.
 These people are often seen by students as the first point of contact in obtaining advice and support.
 Your expression of interest and concern may be critical in helping someone.
-Counseling Services (CS) are available to all members of the UB community for consultation regarding these issues.
-Feel free to call Jessica Mills (Director of Counseling Services) at extension 4454.
+Counseling Services (CS) are available to all members of the UB community.
+For consultation regarding these issues, feel free to call Amy L. Sceery, PhD (Director of Counseling Services) at extension 4454.
 Be assured that all calls will be considered private and confidential with few exceptions (See confidentiality page).

 A referral for counseling can be made when you believe someone’s problems go beyond your ability and experience or when you simply feel uncomfortable helping the person with an issue.
 Counseling Services may be contacted either because of the way the student’s problems are interfering with his/her life, or because the student’s behavior raises concerns.
 Please note that frequently, the person will appreciate the support and feel relieved that there is help available.

 The following are examples of behaviors that may warrant a referral to Counseling Services:

 - Appearance of depressive symptoms: social isolation or withdrawal, sad expression, apathy, tearfulness, hopelessness, fatigue

 - Agitation, irritability, aggressiveness, non-stop talking, and/or inability to sleep